-Figure 6.6: The limbic system The limbic system, which regulates emotion and reward, is linked to the hormonal changes that occur at puberty.
+Figure 6.6: The limbic system.

+The limbic system, which regulates emotion and reward, is linked to the hormonal changes that occur at puberty.
 The limbic system is also related to novelty seeking and a shift toward interacting with peers.
-In contrast, the prefrontal cortex, which is involved in the control of impulses, organization, planning, and making good decisions, does not fully develop until the mid-twenties.
-According to Giedd (2015), the significant aspect of the later developing prefrontal cortex and early development of the limbic system is the "mismatch" in timing between the two.
-The approximately ten years that separates the development of these two brain areas can result in risky behaviour, poor decision making, and weak emotional control for the adolescent.
+In contrast, the prefrontal cortex which is involved in the control of impulses, organization, planning, and making good decisions, does not fully develop until the mid-20s.
+According to Giedd (2015) the significant aspect of the later developing prefrontal cortex and early development of the limbic system is the "mismatch" in timing between the two.
+The approximately ten years that separates the development of these two brain areas can result in risky behavior, poor decision making, and weak emotional control for the adolescent.
 When puberty begins earlier, this mismatch extends even further.

 Teens often take more risks than adults and according to research it is because they weigh risks and rewards differently than adults do (Dobbs, 2012).
 For adolescents the brain's sensitivity to the neurotransmitter dopamine peaks, and dopamine is involved in reward circuits so the possible rewards outweighs the risks.
 Adolescents respond especially strongly to social rewards during activities, and they prefer the company of others their same age.
-In addition to dopamine, the adolescent brain is affected by oxytocin, which facilitates bonding and makes social connections more rewarding.
+In addition to dopamine, the adolescent brain is affected by oxytocin which facilitates bonding and makes social connections more rewarding.
 With both dopamine and oxytocin engaged, it is no wonder that adolescents seek peers and excitement in their lives that could end up actually harming them.

 Because of all the changes that occur in the adolescent brain, the chances for abnormal development can occur, including mental illness.
-In fact, 50 percent of mental illness occurs by age fourteen and 75 percent occurs by twenty-four (Giedd, 2015).
+In fact, 50% of the mental illness occurs by the age 14 and 75% occurs by age 24 (Giedd, 2015).
 Additionally, during this period of development the adolescent brain is especially vulnerable to damage from drug exposure.
 For example, repeated exposure to marijuana can affect cellular activity in the endocannabinoid system.
 Consequently, adolescents are more sensitive to the effects of repeated marijuana exposure (Weir, 2015).

-However, researchers have also focused on the highly adaptive qualities of the adolescent brain, which allow the adolescent to move away from the family towards the outside world (Dobbs, 2012; Giedd, 2015).
-Novelty seeking and risk taking can generate positive outcomes, including meeting new people and encountering new situations.
+However, researchers have also focused on the highly adaptive qualities of the adolescent brain which allow the adolescent to move away from the family towards the outside world (Dobbs, 2012; Giedd, 2015).
+Novelty seeking and risk taking can generate positive outcomes including meeting new people and seeking out new situations.
 Separating from the family and moving into new relationships and different experiences are actually quite adaptive for society.

 An interactive H5P element has been excluded from this version of the text.
-You can view it online here: https://pressbooks.openedmb.ca/lifespandevelopment/?p=293#h5p-52 Media Attributions • Figure 6.6: The limbic system. © DataBase Center for Life Science (DBCLS) is licensed under a CC BY (Attribution) license About the authors Martha Lally Suzanne Valentine-French Dinesh Ramoo
+You can view it online here: https://pressbooks.openedmb.ca/lifespandevelopment/?p=293#h5p-52

+• Figure 6.6: The limbic system. © DataBase Center for Life Science (DBCLS) is licensed under a CC BY (Attribution) license